DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jones_Amir_def/index.markdown

 need to remember where the phone is, you just need to find someone with the number of that phone, and they can call it.

 PJ: Externalized memory.
-Interestingly, Google Mine wants to catalogue all your stuff (including your keys?). [^8] But to return to my earlier point, sometimes we aren't searching for the same thing as part of externalized memory but doing a one-off.
+Interestingly, Google Mine wants to catalog all your stuff (including your keys?). [^8] But to return to my earlier point, sometimes we aren't searching for the same thing as part of externalized memory but doing a one-off.